 Above: More than 170 Liberty ships were built in Georgia's two shipyards during World War II.
-A total of 2,751 were built by 18 shipyards nationwide.
+A total of 2,710 were built by 18 shipyards nationwide.

-Both Southeastern Shipbuilding on the Savannah River and J. A. Jones Shipyard in Brunswick turned out "Liberty ships."
+Shipyard in Brunswick turned out "Liberty ships."
 These were cargo vessels over 440 feet long and 56 feet wide that carried rifles and ammunition, tanks, jeeps, and airplanes.
 They were simple ships, which could be built quickly.
-Parts were prebuilt in factories throughout the country, and the ship itself was assembled in the shipyards' slipways (a sloping surface used to build or repair boats before returning them to the water).
+Parts were prebuilt in factories throughout the country, and the ship itself was assembled in the shipyards' slipways (sloping surfaces used to build or repair boats before returning them to the water).
 President Roosevelt nicknamed the ships the "ugly ducklings."
 In 1945, both of the Georgia yards shifted to building "knot" ships, designed for short coastal transportation.

-The Savannah Shipyard, Inc. was taken over by the United States Maritime Commission in 1942.
+The Savannah Shipyard, Inc., was taken over by the United States Maritime Commission in 1942.
 The USMC contracted with Southeastern Shipbuilding Corporation to oversee the construction of the cargo ships.
 The size of the yard was doubled to allow six ships to be built at a time.
 The first ship was launched at the end of 1942.
-Named the U.S.S.
-James

-Oglethorpe in honor of Georgia's founder, this ship did not survive the war.
+Named the USS James Oglethorpe in honor of Georgia's founder, this ship did not survive the war.
 It was hit by a German U-boat's torpedo.
-The Savannah yards turned out eighty-eight Liberty ships during the war, each costing almost \$2 million.
+Southeastern Shipbuilding turned out eighty-eight Liberty ships during the war, each costing almost \$2 million.
 Many were named for famous Georgians including the three signers of the Declaration of Independence, colonial minister George Whitefield, Girl Scouts founder Juliette Gordon Low, and educator Martha Berry.